defold/doc/docs/en/manuals/editor-http-api.md

   jq
 ```

+These pipelines display the response body.
+In automation scripts, also check the HTTP status and `success`, using the pattern in [Building HTML5](#building-html5).

 ::: sidenote
 Since Defold 1.13.2, `/command/build` is a deprecated compatibility alias for `/command/run` and is not listed in OpenAPI.
 Use `/command/run` in new integrations.
 :::